 Receive Funding From Us

-Important work is performed by a whole range of organisations, from the public, community and voluntary, and private sectors, which deliver services that aim to address crime and community safety issues for the benefit of our communities in Dorset.
+Important work is performed by a whole range of organisations, from the public, community, voluntary and private sectors, which deliver services that aim to address crime and community safety issues for the benefit of our communities in Dorset.

-Commissioning of the SDF is made via both the Major Grants and Commissioning scheme and the Community Grant scheme, designed primarily for voluntary and community sector applications.
-In addition, the PCC influences national commissioning of services for victims, witnesses and offenders, in support of local need and outcomes.
+Application for funding through the SDF is made via both the Priority Commissioning Scheme and the Community Grant Scheme.
+In addition, the PCC influences national commissioning of services for victims, witnesses and offenders, in support of local needs and outcomes.

-Arrangements for monitoring the outcomes of activities often take place using a multi-agency approach, overseen by a number of important partnerships that we work closely with, some outlined under Key Partnerships, in order to evaluate success and inform future commissioning decisions.
+Monitoring the outcomes of activities is overseen by key partnerships that we work closely with, in order to evaluate success and inform future commissioning decisions.